-The Python community offers fast an effective support to users, and hundreds of thousands of developers work hard to find and fix bugs and develop new patches and enhancements to the language.
+The Python community offers fast and effective support to users, and hundreds of thousands of developers work hard to find and fix bugs and develop new patches and enhancements to the language.
 The also offers fast feedback in many ways.
 For one, programmers can skip various tasks that would have to be done in other languages.
-This brings down the time and cost of each program, and the maintenance required for the program.
-Python also permits fast adaptation of code.
+This brings down the time and cost of each program and the maintenance required for the program.
+It also permits fast adaptation of code.
 The language can be termed as ready-to-run, requiring just simple code to be executed.
 Playing around and testing your code becomes much simpler with the language, which also offers a bottom-up development style to easily construct your application by testing key functions in the interpreter before you start writing top-level code.

-The language can run on multiple systems but retains its similar interface, and its design does not change by a lot with each operating system, since it is written in portable ANSI C. This means you can easily write Python on a Mac, test it on a Linux system and upload to a Windows computer.
+The language can run on multiple systems but retains its similar interface, and its design does not change by a lot with each operating system since it is written in portable ANSI C. This means you can easily write Python on a Mac, test it on a Linux system and upload to a Windows computer.

 #3.
 Usability with IoT